peterson-0501/Extreme-value-thoery/README.md

 high-risk zones and improve localized risk assessment.

-This repo consist of the python files and R file where i have done the analysis also it conatians the return levels estimates in the CSV file.
+This GitHub repository contains the Python and R scripts used for the analysis, along with CSV files that provide the estimated return levels.